mwfrost/mwfrost.github.com/_posts/2014-09-22-coal_retirement_plan.md

 How much money would this take?
 How much would it move prices?

+I have taken some well-deserved grief on twitter for the absence of numbers in this proposal.
+As I explained, the necessary values for a back-of-the-envelope guess aren't readily available, but I owe the reader some ballpark figures.
+Here are some tentative steps toward providing the variables that would make up an economic model of my plan.

+#### In-Situ Coal Prices

+The cost of unmined coal isn't published the way different index prices are, but the per-ton royalty rate paid by a mining company to the mineral owner is a good proxy.
+The royalty reflects the value of the coal before any downstream services like extraction or transportation have been performed.
+To compensate a mineral holder for rendering his or her resources unmineable, the retirement price of the coal would have to match or exceed the present value of the expected royalty income.

+The [BLM charges 12% per ton of surface coal and 8% per ton of underground coal](http://www.blm.gov/wo/st/en/prog/energy/coal_and_non-energy.print.html).
+A ton of [Powder River Basin coal that sells for $12](http://www.eia.gov/coal/news_markets/) will earn the federal government a $1.44 royalty payment.
+Using the EIA's conversion factor again, that $1.44 could have sequestered 1.7 metric tonnes of CO<sub>2</sub>.
+Terrapass, remember, charges [$13.12 per tonne](http://www.terrapass.com/shop/busines-carbon-offsets/).

 ### Updates:

 7/3/2013 Updated 2012 export number, added some questions to the last two sections

 5/21/2014 Added some references to low in-situ coal prices and rhetorical reframing

+9/25/2014 Two different publications mention my scheme today: [How Wall Street Really Is Failing The Planet,](http://www.huffingtonpost.com/2014/09/25/fossil-fuel-divestment_n_5877282.html?utm_hp_ref=tw) by [Ben Walsh](https://twitter.com/BenDWalsh) and [This plan to stop global warming is so crazy it just might work,](http://theweek.com/article/index/268685/this-plan-to-stop-global-warming-is-so-crazy-it-just-might-work) by [Pascal-Emmanuel Gobry](https://twitter.com/pegobry).
+Momentum!

+9/25/2014 Added a couple of paragraphs about royalty rates as price proxies

 [BLMleases]: http://www.desmogblog.com/2013/09/19/end-powder-river-basin-coal-leases-second-auction-two-months-fails-seal-mining-deal "An End to Powder River Basin Coal Leases?
 Second Auction in Two Months Fails to Seal a Mining Deal"